bethelslink/Blinkit-Data-Analysis-with-SQl/README.md

 ## Project Overview
 The **Blinkit Data Analysis** project focuses on analyzing sales data to uncover key insights related to item fat content, outlet locations, sales distribution, and business performance.
-This project involves **data cleaning, transformation, and visualization** using **SQL**.
+This project involves **data cleaning, transformation** using **SQL**.

 ## How to Load the Data
 To analyze the BlinkIT Grocery Data using PostgreSQL in pgAdmin, follow these steps: